 As noted by the National Equity Atlas, "Everyone needs reliable transportation access and in most American communities that means a car" (Car Access, n.d.).
 San Mateo County communities are no exception to this as residents rely heavily on driving to get where they need to go.
-The vast majority of households in the county (95%) have at least one car, although Black households are twice as likely as white households to be carless.
+Most households in the county (95%) have at least one car, although Black households are twice as likely as White households to be carless (Figure 7).

 At the same time, SamTrans, Caltrain, and BART make transit a practical option for some San Mateo County residents.
-San Mateo County commuters ride public transit at over double the national rate, including over 10% of Asian, Black, and Hispanic/Latino commuters.
-The share of workers taking transit is also relatively consistent across income levels.
+San Mateo County commuters ride public transit at over double the national rate, including over 10% of Asian, Black, and Hispanic/Latino commuters (Figure 8).
+The share of workers taking transit is also relatively consistent across income levels (Figure 9).
 Initiatives are underway to make services more equitable by focusing on the needs of those who rely on transit most (Equity, n.d.; Reimagine SamTrans, n.d.).

-San Mateo County commuters spend an average of about 30 minutes getting to work; this is consistent across racial/ethnic groups, with the exception of Hispanic/Latino workers whose average is about 27 minutes.
-How travel times have changed over the past decade, however, does not appear to be equal by race: Black workers have seen commute times grow to a greater extent than others since 2010.
+San Mateo County commuters spend an average of about 30 minutes getting to work; this is consistent across racial/ethnic groups (Figure 11), except for Hispanic/Latino workers whose average is about 27 minutes.
+How travel times have changed over the past decade, however, does not appear to be equal by race: Black workers have seen commute times grow to a greater extent than others since 2010 (Figure 12).

 The COVID-19 pandemic has shed light on a disparity tangential to transportation: the option to work from home.
-Overall, 15% of San Mateo workers work from home, but a smaller share of Black, Hispanic/Latino, and American Indian/Alaska Native, and lower income workers do so less than others.
-Hispanic/Latino workers and those with household incomes below \$75,000 have not been able to take advantage of this cultural shift, with just 8% and 7% working from home, respectively.
+Overall, 15% of San Mateo workers work from home, but a smaller share of Black, Hispanic/Latino, and American Indian/Alaska Native, and lower income workers do so less than others.3 Hispanic/Latino workers and those with household incomes below \$75,000 have not been able to take advantage of this cultural shift, with just 8% and 7% working from home, respectively (Figure 10).